 |Erica Gavin - Vixen|

 Bottom line: every man is a sex machine when there's no chance of having sex.
 Once it's inescapable it becomes a matter of getting it up, keeping it up, and delivering the goods.
-Maybe afterwards you can bask but until then you are on trial and your whole definition of your own prowess hangs in the shifting urges of a drugged-up wanton!
-You should man up and go for it but if you feel dirty and guilty later, don't blame the her!
+Maybe afterwards you can bask but until then you are on trial and your whole definition of your own prowess hangs in the shifting urges of a drunken wanton!
+You should man up and go for it but if you feel dirty and guilty later, don't blame her!
 Any dog can be brave on the leash, barking and straining, but don't snap at a bitch if she wants to chew it off.
 She's just free, and you're not.
 So suck it, Benjamin!